-All new instructors complete an initial “training” course (two or three weeks in duration) designed and facilitated by the IDLS instructional designers.
+All new instructors complete an initial “training” course (two weeks for Web-Enhanced and three weeks for Online/Hybrid,) designed and facilitated by the IDLS instructional designers.
 In this course, instructors assume the role of the student and receive information about how to get started with building an online course, developing and populating their course syllabi, and learning how to develop a robust and engaging online course.
 Instructors who have successfully completed the training course will have a fully populated syllabus, a modular structure for the course, and the first two modules fully populated with instructional content.

 Instructor Development Program (IDP)

 The Instructor Development Program provides instructors with opportunities for gaining professional opportunities for instructors who teach at UCLA Extension.
 These include a quarterly orientation for new instructors, as well as regularly scheduled workshops and roundtables.
 These workshops supplement and expand upon the foundations established in Canvas training.
-For a list of current and upcoming scheduled workshops, please visit: http://uclaextension.libcal.com/calendar/idp-workshops.
+View the list of current and upcoming scheduled workshops.
 Questions about the Instructor Development Program can be directed to email@example.com.

 The IDLS team of learning support specialists provide live technical support and resolution for issues that instructors or students might encounter while courses are running.
-Learning Support Specialists can be reached via telephone at 310-206-4563 or by email at firstname.lastname@example.org.
+Learning Support Specialists can be reached via email at firstname.lastname@example.org.